nrennie/LUstyle/README.md

 # Lancaster University Quarto Theme

 This repository contains a (personal) template for Lancaster University Quarto documents.
-It includes an extension that can style revealjs slides, and PDF documents.
+It includes an extension that can style revealjs slides, PDFs, and HTML documents.

 ## Installation and use